someparty/someparty/source/articles/2021-03-07-anything-cant-happen.html.markdown

 ###[Bloodshot Bill](https://bloodshotbill.bandcamp.com): *Out Of My Head Vol. 4*
 ==Preview and purchase at [Bandcamp](https://bloodshotbill.bandcamp.com/album/outta-my-head-vol-4)==

 Another Bandcamp Friday's come and gone, and with it, we have another EP of fresh music from Montreal rockabilly mainstay [Bloodshot Bill](https://www.bloodshotbill.com).
-The fourth entry in the *Outta My Head* series is now up, featuring five low-fi throwbacks tracked over the past month by the prolific musician.
+The fourth entry in the *Outta My Head* series is now up, featuring five lo-fi throwbacks tracked over the past month by the prolific musician.

 This series followed a wealth of material Bill rolled out through 2020.
 Last year Bill brought the rarities set *Tattle Tale - Vol.1*, the *Spit on My Rubber* EP with Rochester's Televisionaries, a second *Out Of This World Sounds* volume for Ghost Highway Records, and the [Goner Records](https://www.goner-records.com/) LP *Get Loose Or Get Lost*.
 That's quite likely not an inclusive list.